rkibel/LeetCode/README.md

-# LeetCode
+# Ron's LeetCode Solutions
-A collection of personal solutions for LeetCode.
+Welcome to my LeetCode repository!
+Once in a while, I like to solve a few problems to "stay in shape".
-Determined with Java, CPP, and Python.
+This collection of personal solutions is solved primarily with Java, C++, and Python (with some extra languages thrown in).